-A few months ago, I began to hit a serious dip in my energy levels.
+Late last year, I began to hit a serious dip in my energy levels.
 Each day, I would wake up feeling like I had been beaten up in my sleep, rolling out of bed with pain in my muscles and zero energy.

 Walking up the stairs felt like a herculean effort—and I’m in good physical shape.
 This wasn’t like me.

 We try to do everything we can in our house to stay healthy.
 Eat right, exercise, meditate, work with traditional healing practices, ceremonies—you name it.
 After all, this is what I do for a living!

 This “new” me felt off, and I was a little worried.
 As days passed, I began to wonder if something was really wrong.

 So I called my friend, Dr. Williams, and asked him to do a full blood panel on me and see if any of my levels were out of whack.
 When everything came back normal, we had a followup call where he asked me a seemingly obvious question: “Nick, how much sleep are you getting?”

 The answer escaped me.
 “I don’t know—I’ve been really busy lately, so my sleep is a little off.
 Maybe six hours?”

 “Nick, there’s your answer.
 When are you going to bed in the evening?”